 Reason #3: It’s A (Possible) Sign Of A Struggling Business

-> Don't make any assumptions about a law firm’s overall financial health just because of an advertisement, but “sales promotions” are quite rare for attorneys.
-If you do happen to find yourself speaking with an attorney who is offering a discounted contingency fee, it may be in your best interest to ask them why they are doing so.
+It would be unwise to make any assumptions about a law firm’s overall financial health just because of an advertisement, but “sales promotions” are quite the rarity for attorneys.
+But if you do happen to find yourself speaking with an attorney who is offering a discounted contingency fee, it may be in your best interest to ask them why they are doing so.

 If you or a loved one has been injured in an accident and you want to learn more about your legal rights and options, our legal team is standing by to review the details of your case and explain if and how we may be able to help add value to your case.
 While our attorneys do not offer discount contingency fees, we do have a stellar track record of success in recovering compensation for injured victims and their loved ones for more than 20 years.